slurmulon/gig/README.md

 }
 ```

 Note how the nested array `data`, which represents the actual notes to play, is a normalized matrix.
-Each row has the same number of columns regardless of whether or not there is anything to play in that column (i.e. beat).
+Each row has the same number of columns regardless of whether or not there are any beats to play in that column.

 We also have the `lowest-beat`, `ms-per-beat` and `total-beats` pre-calculated and easily accessible.

 All of this makes interpreting `warble.json` insanely easy.
+You can simply step through the track in evenly sized intervals and everything else just sort of flows.

 To see an example of just how simple this is, take a look [here](https://github.com/slurmulon/juke/blob/master/src/track.js).

 ## License